dji-sdk/Mobile-SDK-Doc/source/android-tutorials/index.md

 }
 ~~~

-In the code above, we initialize the `mReceivedVideoDataCallBack` variable using VideoFeeder's `VideoDataCallback()`.
+In the code above, we initialize the `mReceivedVideoDataListener` variable using VideoFeeder's `VideoDataListener()`.
 Inside the callback, we override its `onReceive()` method to get the raw H264 video data and send them to `mCodecManager` for decoding.

 Next, let's implement the `onProductChange()` method invoke it in the `onResume()` method as shown below: